 Students who participate in an internship experience are stronger job applicants after they graduate because they have acquired prior, related experience generally sought by employers.

 Additionally, students registered for the program have the benefit of maintaining full-time student status and have the academic credits reflected on their transcripts.

 We are currently working on updating our registration process.
 If you are interested in registering your internship, please call our Career Center at (701)-231-7111 and ask to speak with our Internship Program Team, or email our Internship Program email at firstname.lastname@example.org.

 What is the cost?

 Credits are billed at the in-state tuition rate and are based on a student’s major, plus university fees.
-There are no additional continuing education fees.
-Internship credits are not covered under the tuition cap.
+It is important to note that Internship credits are not covered under the tuition cap.

 Students are responsible for paying for their credits, unless covered by the employer or a third party.
 A growing number of employers are making the investment in NDSU students by paying the cost of the student’s credits.
 However, this is not a requirement of the employer, and will depend upon each individual experience.